T-H-Chung/note-taker/README.md

    ```
    pip install -r requirements.txt
    ```
-3. Run Python script and setup the APIs by GUI (like in Usage: Executable)
+3. Run Python script and setup the API tokens by GUI (like in Usage: Executable)
    ```
    python main.py
    ```